CiscoDevNet/NX-SDK/README.md

   - High Availability
   - Security

-# Custom Application Development using NXOS SDK Requirements
+# Custom Application Development using NXSDK Requirements
-  - Docker
-  - Linux (Currently supported platforms)
+  - Linux (Currently supported platforms) <br>
+               (Or) <br>
-  - ENXOS SDK (For best results, build the App using NX-OS SDK as RPM package in ENXOS SDK.
+  - Docker (Docker container with ENXOS SDK will be provided.
+For best results, build the App using NXSDK as RPM package in ENXOS SDK).
-    Docker container with ENXOS SDK will be provided).
     ```
       For Apps started in BASH,
           - Python Apps: